gcallah/hambone/chaps/chap5.md

 While the drama unfolding at the front of the bar had captured everyone's attention, Ambrose had quietly moved up close to Hampton, and now pulled out a gun of his own, and pointed it at Hampton.
 "Boy, you done killed my daddy, and you pretty much the one who killed my sis.
-So I think it pretty much about time for you to die yo'self."
+So I think it about time for you to die yo'self."

 Just then, the door of the bar shattered inwards, and a dozen armed FBI agents rushed into the room.
 Their chief called out, "Everybody, drop your weapons right now!"